okutbay/MongoHead/README.md

 ## Classes
 ### MongoDBHelper
-Helper for mongodb operations.
+Helper for MongoDB operations.
 Provides CRUD operations.
 Needs MongoDBConfig instance to configure connection to Db and and a Type to operate with it.
 Type names are equal to the collection names in MongoHead ecosystem.

-:loudspeaker: **We assume that your entity (type) has inherited BaseEntity and these some properties by defalt.
+:loudspeaker: **We assume that your entity (type) has inherited BaseEntity and these some properties by default.
 Please check [BaseEntity class](https://github.com/okutbay/MongoHead#baseentity-classes-baseentitysimple-baseentitylight-baseentity-baseentitycomplex)**

 ### MongoDBConfig
 Simple class used to transfer database connection parameters to our MongoDBhelper class